danadalis/LEMH-Server/README.md

 ----------
 #### **.conf Files**
-If you're following our config entirely, you'll want to move the `nginx.conf`, `fastcgicache.conf`, `wpsecurity.conf`, `filerules.conf`, and `hhvm.conf` files from this GitHub into the `/etc/nginx/` directory.
-You'll also want to move the `default.com.conf` and `yourdomain.com.conf` files into `/etc/nginx/conf.d`.
+If you're following our config entirely, you'll want to move the `nginx.conf`, `fastcgicache.conf`, `wpsecurity.conf`, `filerules.conf`, and `hhvm.conf` files from this GitHub into `/etc/nginx/`.
+You'll also want to move the `default.conf` and `yourdomain.com.conf` files into `/etc/nginx/conf.d/`.
 Then restart HHVM and Nginx.
 ```
 sudo service nginx restart
 sudo service hhvm restart